SCP Tech Brief: Is Spray-Lock Concrete Protection a Bond Breaker

 In the ASTM E303 test method, the concrete surface is cleaned and freed of loose particles.
 The instrument is placed and leveled.
 The pendulum is lowered so that the edge of the slider just touches the concrete surface.
 Water is applied to thoroughly cover the test area.
 One swing is performed, and the reading is not recorded.
 Four more swings are made, and the surface is rewet before each swing.
 The results are recorded.

-Since SCP Treatments become an integral part of the concrete matrix and are not surface coatings, additional treatments or removal prior to using a covering or coating are not required.
-Preparation to the level of concrete surface profile (CSP) required by the covering or coating manufacturer can be accomplished without interfering with SCP product performance.
-SCP products can be used in conjunction with all types of floor covering and adhesives without a negative impact on the flooring material or adhesion of flooring material.
+Since SCP treatments become an integral part of the concrete matrix and are not surface coatings, additional treatments or removal prior to using a covering or coating are not required.
+Preparation to the level of concrete surface profile (CSP) required by the covering, coating, or roofing manufacturer can be accomplished without interfering with the SCP product performance.
+SCP products can be used in conjunction with all types of flooring systems, coatings, coverings and roofing systems without a negative impact on the adhesion of material or system.